-In Roseman’s Six-Point Mastery Learning Model, professors become more of an educational facilitator than that of a lecturer, incorporating a wide variety of activities that include the opportunity for students to listen, read, hear, think, discuss, reflect upon, and study each area intently during a given class period through discussions, case presentations, simulations, role-playing, debates, group projects, and various other activities that encourage participation, foster student interest, and increase motivation.
+With Roseman’s unique teaching methods, the Six-Point Mastery Learning Model, professors become more of an educational facilitator than that of a lecturer, incorporating a wide variety of activities that include the opportunity for students to listen, read, hear, think, discuss, reflect upon, and study each area intently during a given class period through discussions, case presentations, simulations, role-playing, debates, group projects, and various other activities that encourage participation, foster student interest, and increase motivation.
 These accommodate varied learning styles, and reinforce the concepts, knowledge, and application of the materials presented by the professors.
 The system also incorporates a team environment that mirrors today’s healthcare settings.
 Instead of students competing with their peers to achieve the highest grades, the learning environment encourages and requires cooperation, creating more competent professionals who can work collaboratively with others.

 By contrast, at Roseman University student competency is determined based on criterion-referenced assessment tools.
 We believe that all professionals, especially those in health care, should be required to demonstrate competence at a high level, which is why we require all students to achieve a score of 90 percent to “pass” every course.

 Roseman University assessments are frequent, occurring every two to three weeks.
 Learning, assessment, feedback, and re-assessment are ongoing and continuous in the curriculum.
 Thus, students are better able to gauge their learning and detect areas of misunderstanding early so they can correct them prior to moving on to other subject areas.

 Early Experiential Learning